CecilArmitais/SVGtoMSE/README.md

 ## Contact

-For more information or to report issues, contact [cecilarmitais](cecilarmitais@gmail.com).
+For more information or to report issues, contact [Joseph Duval](cecilarmitais@gmail.com).